-Kate Leeming is modern day pioneer, someone who is a change maker.
+Kate Leeming is a modern-day pioneer, someone who is a change-maker.
 She has a desire to inspire, challenge and educate students globally about making positive change to their communities.
 Before, during and following her latest expedition to the Skeleton Coast in Namibia, Kate wants to encourage students to explore their passions and discover new layers of potential.

 Namibia Expedition Introduction This lesson is a good place to start.
 It focuses on the qualities of an explorer-Kate- and background to Namibia.

-Extreme Environments – Kate will be riding 1300kms along the Skeleton Coast in Namibia.
+Extreme Environments – Kate rode 1600kms along the Skeleton Coast in Namibia.
 The Skeleton Coast is where the Namib Desert meets the Atlantic Ocean in south-western Africa.
 Here, great walls of sand, many dunes between 200m & 300m high, drop sheer to the beach.
-The Namib Desert is the oldest and one of the driest deserts in the world .
+The Namib Desert is the oldest and one of the driest deserts in the world.
 This lesson focuses on the necessity of Clean Water Global Goal #6.

-Affordable & Clean Energy A billion people still live in darkness around the world without access to energy.
-No access to energy is the primary reason of poverty .
+Affordable & Clean Energy – A billion people still live in darkness around the world without access to energy.
+No access to energy is a primary cause of poverty.
 Kate is also working with her partners and Global Himalayan Expedition and Karibu Safari (Namibia) to bring light, education and economic empowerment to the poor, sparsely populated region of north-western Namibia.
 Firstly, they will set up a pilot project in Purros village.
 This lesson focuses on Global Goal # 7

-Gender Equality As an explorer/adventurer, Kate has cycled a distance greater than twice around the world at the Equator.
-Kate is a role model to young girls aspiring to take on challenges.
+Gender Equality – As an explorer/adventurer, Kate has cycled a distance greater than twice around the world at the Equator.
+Kate is a role model for young girls aspiring to take on challenges.
 This lesson focuses on Global Goal #5.